 Be sure that Admissions has all your ACT or SAT test scores on file.

 - You may provide self-reported ACT and SAT test scores on your application.
 You will need to have your official scores sent by the testing agency only if you are admitted and you choose to enroll at UNC Charlotte.

-- While only one score is required to complete an application, we superscore across SAT test dates and use your highest ACT composite score, so it is to your benefit to send us every SAT and/or ACT that you have taken.
+- While only one score is required to complete an application, we superscore across SAT and ACT test dates, so it is to your benefit to send us every SAT and/or ACT that you have taken.

 Contact us if you would like to know which of your test scores we have on file.